OpenPOWERFoundation/a2o/README.md

 # A2O

+# Current Status

+* for now, /rel is the original and /dev has updates:

+   * compiles with verilator, iverilog, yosys
+   * runs original simple boot code up to test invocation with cocotb (A2L2 interface partially implemented in Python)

+## To Do

+   * continue with cocotb testing
+   * add A2Node bridge to WB, and Litex wrapper
+   * experiment with parameters to create smaller version(s) for dOpenLane

+# Original Release

 ## The Project
 This is the release of the A2O POWER processor core RTL and associated FPGA implementation (using ADM-PCIE-9V3 FPGA).